IDS6145-Fall2019/assignment1-deamonpog/README.md

 The values for the design factors will be defined synthetically as required for running a full factorial experiment.
 The values of the held-constant factors will be obtained from the data described in the section part 3 below.

 A linear model will be used for analyzing the data for correlation between congestions since the independent variables are countable.
 Linear regression, correlation coefficients will be the statistical tools to use for this analysis.

-Scatter plots of congetion, timeseries of congestion, box plot of congestion will be preferable graphs to analyze the data visually.
+Scatter plots of congetion and delay, timeseries of congestion and delay ,and box plot of congestion and delay will be preferable graphs to analyze the data visually.
+Histograms will be used to show the distribution of congetion and delay.

+A possible inforgraphic will be to use a set of escalator with different informaiton at each step of the escalator steps.
+Each escalator could represent a diffferent variable or a factor.

 # Part 2: Creating a Model from Code